JenniferSieber/RobotHang-game-app/README.md

 # React + Vite RobotHang Game App

+Written in Vanilla JavaScript with style in Vanilla CSS

 dependencies: react-fontawesome, dotenv

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.